-This Order Form is for the provision of the Call-Off Deliverables and dated: 9 November 2023
+This Order Form is for the provision of the Call-Off Deliverables and dated: 13th July 2023.

-It's issued under the Framework Contract with the reference number RM6187 for the provision of Financial Advisors for the West Coast Partnership.
+It's issued under the Framework Contract with the reference number RM6187 for the provision of Financial Advisers to the Financial Advisers for the Thameslink and Intercity Express Projects.

-CALL-OFF LOT: Management Consultancy Framework Three (MCF3), Lot 4 Finance
+CALL-OFF LOT: Management Consultancy Framework Three (MCF3), Lot 4, Finance